-The University of Maryland Marlene and Stewart Greenebaum Cancer Center is a leading destination for the care and treatment of lung cancer and mesothelioma.
+The University of Maryland Marlene and Stewart Greenebaum Cancer Center is a leading destination for the care and treatment of mesothelioma and lung cancer.
 This institution was established in 1965 as part of an intramural program formed by the National Cancer Institute (NCI), with the goals of developing basic and clinical research for cancer treatment and providing training for medical and basic scientists.

 Located on the University of Maryland’s medical campus, Greenebaum Cancer Center is a component of the Medical Center and the School of Medicine.
 Therefore, all Greenebaum researchers and physicians are on its faculty.
 In its history, the cancer center has reaped many prestigious honors, including the NCI’s designation as a Comprehensive Cancer Center, meaning it maintains the highest standards of excellence in patient care, clinical research, cancer prevention, education and basic science.

 U.S. News & World Report listed the University of Maryland Marlene and Stewart Greenebaum Cancer Center as one of “America’s Best Hospitals.”
 Every year 45,000 patients visit the center, many drawn to the hospital’s Roslyn and Leonard Stoler Pavilion, a state-of-the-art outpatient center.

 This institution’s 200 cancer specialists utilize a multidisciplinary approach, with representation of many cancer specialties including mesothelioma and lung cancer.
 For this reason, Greenebaum established the Thoracic Oncology Program, a team of physicians, surgeons, radiologists, oncologists, pulmonologists, nurses and social workers skilled and experienced in the treatment of these cancers.